tessmero/cmake-arduino/README.md

 `main/main.cpp` is the cross-platform frontend for demonstration purposes.
 It uses the standard library `iostream` to display output.
 In this example it is used to make an executable to show that cross-platform compiling works.

-The remaining code is the backend.
-The backend contains all of the meaningful logic.
-In this example the backend is composed of `square.cpp` and its header,  `square.h`.
-The back-end would be the target of automated tests.
-So, in order to safely add complexity, code should be added to the backend.
+`square.cpp` and its header `square.h` are the backend.
+The backend can be easily debugged and is the target of automated tests.
+So, in order to safely add complexity, code should be added primarily to the backend.